sails-guide/source/content/deployment/nginx.md

 # Deploying Sails.js with nginx

-Nginx is a powerful and lightweight HTTP server that we use to proxy between the internet and our Sails application.
+Nginx is a powerful and lightweight HTTP server that we use to proxy requests between the internet and our Sails application.
 By serving our web traffic with nginx we will be able to load-balance our web traffic between multiple application servers, host several domains or SSL certificates on the same IP address, set up L4 rate-limiting and access controls and much more.